automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aletopelta.md

 # Aletopelta
-## Description: The first ankylosaur known to have lived in Mexico.
+## The first ankylosaur known to have lived in Mexico.